Support a family for a year at $60 a month.

 • Family assistance and emergency aid

-40 family care givers receiving vocational training for economic independence
+26 family caregivers / heads of household receiving vocational training for economic independence

 The Community Center